My life has been twisty and interesting and wonderful and horrible.

 I am fascinated by psychology and brain plasticity.
 I have benefitted greatly from EMDR.
 I am a constant work in progress and am transparent about my experiences with depression.

 I love to play board games, some card games.
 Logic puzzles are a great way for me to clear my head.
 (So is running.)
 Jigsaw puzzles are the worst.
 I enjoy reading but don’t do it as much as I would like.
-I’m finally carving out time to write on a regular basis and have a goal of a book complete in 2019.
+I resigned from teaching over COVID concerns and am currently working through the process of publishing a book I wrote last year.

 And on and on, but that’s a good place to start.